weebNeedWeed/ws-deploying-spring-ecs-fargate/content/4-ECSExec/4.1-TaskRole/_index.md

 ![image](/images/4.1/Group146.png)

 3\.
-Clear the existing content in the **Policy editor**.
-Copy and paste the following JSON policy document:
+Clear the existing content in the **Policy editor** and paste the following JSON policy document:

 ```json
 {